Kingdom of Prussia: Government

-The joint authority, feudal and bureaucratic, on which Prussian absolute monarchy was based, saw its interests laid in suppression of the drive for personal freedom and democratic rights.
+The joint authority, feudal and bureaucratic, on which the Prussian absolute monarchy was based, saw its interests lay in the suppression of the drive for personal freedom and democratic rights.
 It therefore had to recourse on police methods.
 The "police state", as Otto Hintze described it, replaced the older system with its feudal squirearchy run in the interests of the ruling class, but which in its rudimentary form was a constitutional state.